Fontana is working on Baysian variable selection and

 obtained her PhD in December 2021 working on the dissertation "

 Multivariate Nearest-neighbors Gaussian Processes With Random

 - Raquel Barata

-collaboration with Raquel Prado.
+developed with the co-supervision of Raquel Prado.

 Blacksotne obtained her MS in June 2021 working on the